xplus2/home-assistant-ambient-extractor/README.md

 Fork of [color_extractor](https://www.home-assistant.io/integrations/color_extractor/), adding automatic brightness and rudimentary color correction.

-Like color_extractor, this integration will extract the predominant color and the overall brightness from a given image and apply them to a target light.
+Like color_extractor, this integration will extract the predominant color from a given image and apply them to a target light.
+Additionally, overall brightness can be calculated and applied within adjustable limits.
 Useful as part of an automation.

 ### Service data attributes
 | Attribute | Optional | Type | Default | Description |